 During the game, the player tilts the iPad or iPhone device to steer an alien down a river.
 Distractions appear in the form of a fish or a bird.
 And players need to tap the screen every time this happens (Core Drive 2: Development & Accomplishment).
 This performance data is then collected, assessed, and measured against the predetermined standards.

 Synandus offers “simulation learning technology” for patients and students.
 Currently, one of their applications is for patients with COPD (Chronic Obstructive Pulmonary Disease), a progressive disorder where breathing becomes increasingly difficult.

 The dynamic visuals give a peak into specific areas of the body.
-And users are able to actually see what types of physiological changes happen when they make certain choices (e.g. drug therapy, smoking etc.) or expose themselves to various environmental factors (Core Drive #7, Unpredictability & Curiosity).
+And users can see what types of physiological changes happen when they make certain choices (e.g. drug therapy, smoking, etc.) or expose themselves to various environmental factors (Core Drive 7: Unpredictability & Curiosity).

 This innovative educational technology not only benefits actual patients but students of the life sciences (e.g. medical school) as well.

 In the spirit of helping to make the world a better place, healthcare games are growing to meet real needs.
 And with the help of gamification, it is now possible to experience fun and joy in developing a healthy lifestyle, while preventing diseases and disorders before it’s too late.